Eclectic-Sheep/sheeprl/howto/register_new_algorithm.md

     # the optimizer and set up it with Fabric
     optimizer = hydra.utils.instantiate(cfg.algo.optimizer, params=agent.parameters())

-    # In case you want to give the possiblity to register your models
-    local_vars = locals()

     # Create a metric aggregator to log the metrics
     aggregator = None